Category Archives: Mr. Collins

 I am not romantic

-One last thought from Charlotte on marriage: “‘I am not romantic, you know.
+“‘I am not romantic, you know.
 I never was.
-I ask only a comfortable home; and considering Mr. Collins’s character, connections, and situation in life, I am convinced that my chance of happiness … Continue reading
+I ask only a comfortable home; and considering Mr. Collins’s character, connections, and situation in life, I am convinced that my chance of happiness with him is as fair as most people can boast on entering the marriage state.'”

 Filed under Character, Charlotte Lucas, Marriage, Money, Money and Marriage, Mr. Collins, Pride and Prejudice